Dr Patricio Simonetto

 Profile

 I joined the School of Sociology and Social Policy in 2023.
-Before coming to Leeds, I was a Marie Sklodowska Curie Fellow at the Institute of the Americas at the University College London and a researcher (lecturer) at the National Council of Science and Techniques of Argentina.
+Before coming to Leeds, I was a Marie Sklodowska Curie Fellow at the Institute of the Americas at the University College London and a full-time permanent researcher at the National Council of Science and Techniques of Argentina (CONICET).

 I completed my doctorate in Social Sciences and Humanities at the National University of Quilmes, Argentina.